For All Light

 - Reduced motion blur

-- ALLIS learns from hundreds of thousands of example images
+- ALIIS learns from hundreds of thousands of example images

 - Machine learning features are extracted from every image.

-- ALLIS stores this information in its vast neural network.
+- ALIIS stores this information in its vast neural network.

 - When a low-light high-noise image is captured on virtually any device…

-- ALLIS applies its learning in a fraction of a second.
+- ALIIS applies its learning in a fraction of a second.

 - Establishing a completed high-resolution low-noise image.